XsongyangX/brackeys-2020/README.md

 # brackeys-2020
 Repo for the Brackeys 2020 2nd game jam.
-The theme is yet to be known.
+The theme is "Rewind".

 # Getting Started